Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

   - SQLite: A cloud-based database that stores fields for products, users, orders.

-  The Database schema is below:
+  The ER diagram schema is below:
   ![](static/docs/images/ERdiagram.PNG)

 [Back to contents](#table-of-contents)
 ## Technologies